HallaSurvivor/Blog/_posts/2025-06-10-IVT-not-constructive.md

 Then there's a mechanical procedure that lets us convert this interpretation into a corresponding statement in the "real world[^2]", and this gives us lots of "theorems for free" for each individual constructive theorem!
-A nice case study is given by the [Wierstrass Approximation Theorem][9], which I [gave a talk on][10] years ago[^3].
+A nice case study is given by the [Weierstrass Approximation Theorem][9], which I [gave a talk on][10] years ago[^3].
 Since this theorem is constructively provable[^4]...